lnqs/textual-image/README.md

 If a different image is set, the Widget will update to display the new image.

 By default, the best available rendering option is used.
-To override this, you can instantiate `textual_kitty.widget.TGPImage`, `textual_kitty.widget.HalfcellImage`, or `textual_kitty.widget.UnicodeImage` directly.
+To override this, you can instantiate `textual_kitty.widget.TGPImage`, `textual_kitty.widget.SixelImage`, `textual_kitty.widget.HalfcellImage`, or `textual_kitty.widget.UnicodeImage` directly.

 _*Note*_: The process of determining the best available rendering option involves querying the terminal, which means sending and receiving data.
 Since Textual starts threads to handle input and output, this query will **not work** once the Textual app has started.
 Therefore, make sure that `textual_kitty.renderable` is imported **before** running the Textual app (which is typically the case in most use cases).

+## Limitations

+- **Sixel Support in Textual**: Sixel support in Textual is not particularly performant due to the way Textual handles rendering.
+The Sixel graphics are injected into the rendering process in a somewhat hacky manner, which affects performance.
+Scrolling and changing styles of images can lead to a lot of flickering.
+But for mostly static images it should work fine.
+If not, please file an issue on GitHub.

 ## Contribution

 If you find this module useful, please consider starring the repository on GitHub.

-This project began by moving some TGP functionality from a private project to a public GitHub repository and PyPI package, with some additional code added along the way.
+This project began by moving some TGP functionality from a private project to a public GitHub repository and PyPI package, with some additional code added along the way to support Sixel graphics.
 If you encounter any issues, please file an issue on GitHub.

 Contributions via pull requests are welcome and encouraged.